apache/datafusion/README.md

 # datafusion-substrait

-Experimental support for serializing DataFusion plans using substrait.
+Experimental support for serializing and deserializing DataFusion logical plans using [Substrait](https://substrait.io/).

-Status:
+## Status

-- [ ] Get one simple round-trip working for a `SELECT * FROM csv` query
+- [x] Get one simple round-trip working for a `SELECT * FROM csv` query